shuoshuc/mptcp_experiments/README.md

 $ sudo tcpdump -i enp0s8 tcp and net 20.20.20.0/24 -w mptcp.pcap
 ```

 Then, in 2 separate tabs, one for each VM, we start the program.
+The client will send chunks of data (1024 bytes per chunk) to the server with 1 second interval.
 ```bash
 $ ./mptcp_app server  # <-- on VM-2
 $ ./mptcp_app client 20.20.20.20  # <-- on VM-1